The Monterey Jazz Festival is the longest continuously-running jazz festival in the world.

 Gates open at 6:00 pm on Friday night, 11:30 am on Saturday, and 11:00 am on Sunday.
 Nonstop, live jazz entertainment continues until approximately midnight on Friday and Saturday; 11:30 pm on Sunday.

-The Media has extensively covered the Festival since 1958.
-Stories have been seen in many prominent national and international newspapers like the New York Times, San Francisco Chronicle, San Jose Mercury News, USA Today, Wall Street Journal, Washington Post, Los Angeles Times, Der Spiegel, and many more.
+The media has extensively covered the Festival since 1958.
+Stories have been seen in many prominent national and international newspapers like the New York Times, San Francisco Chronicle, San Jose Mercury News, USA Today, Wall Street Journal, Seattle Times, Washington Post, Los Angeles Times, Der Spiegel, and many more.
 National TV and radio outlets like NPR, CNN and affiliates from all major networks have profiled the festival, elevating Monterey County to the national stage.
 Major magazines like Time, Newsweek, DownBeat, and JazzTimes have also provided coverage of the Festival over the years.

 The estimated economic impact of Festival attendees is approximately $30-40 million dollars on the region, and $20 million directly into the local economy according to a study by Monterey Institute of International Studies in 2005.
 The Monterey Jazz Festival is funded by ticket sales, corporate sponsors, and local, regional, state and national grants.